textpattern/textpattern.github.io/administration/preferences-panel.md

 #### Date format {#date_format}

-The “Date Format” control allows you to select how you want your date and time formats to appear in your articles by default.
+The "Date Format" control allows you to select how you want your date and time formats to appear in your articles by default.
 There are several options to choose from (Figure 4).
 Dates are output in your written articles via the